doctrine/phpcr-odm/README.md

  * preUpdate - occurs before an existing document is updated in storage, during the flush operation
  * postUpdate - occurs after an existing document has successfully been updated in storage
  * postLoad - occurs after the document has been loaded from storage

+# Doc TODOS

+ * Explain Configuration class in more detail
+ * Proxy classes: Either configuration with setAutoGenerateProxyClasses(true) or make sure you generate proxies. proxies are used when you have references, children and so on to not load the whole PHPCR repository.